virtualscienceforum/virtualscienceforum/.github/ISSUE_TEMPLATE/speakers_corner_application.md

 - The other coauthors agree to the presentation
 - I permit VSF to perform and publish the recording (following my approval)
-- I will follow the VSF code of conduct and the rules of the Speaker's corner seminar
+- I will follow the VSF code of conduct and the rules of the Speakers' corner seminar

 <!-- all are required -->